Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Introduction

 \section{Introduction}

 The Peccei-Quinn (PQ) theory introduces axions as a solution to the strong-CP problem, positioning them as promising candidates for dark matter in extensions to the standard model (SM)~\cite{PhysRevLett.38.1440,PhysRevLett.40.223,PhysRevLett.40.279}.
-Other extensions to the SM introduce axion-like particles (ALPs) $\ap$, which share the quantum numbers of axions, but, unlike axions, have uncorrelated masses and couplings.
+Other extensions to the SM introduce axion-like particles (ALPs) $\ap$, which share the quantum numbers of axions, but, unlike the QCD axion, have couplings that are independent of their masses.
 While the PQ axion is expected to have a mass below $\mathcal{O}(1 \mev)$ inversely proportional to its decay constant $f_a$ ($m_a \approx 6.3\,\text{eV} \cdot 10^{6}\,\gev/f_a$), ALPs encompass a broader mass spectrum.
 ALPs have the potential to address fundamental problems~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
 In particular, they can act as dark matter mediators through the axion portal at the $\mathcal{O}(\GeV)$ scale~\cite{PhysRevD.79.075008}.